s3ql/s3ql/rst/backends.rst

 <http://aws.amazon.com/s3/#protecting>`_.
 The reason for that is a
 combination of three factors:

-* RRS has a relatively low reliability, on average you loose one out of every ten-thousand objects a year.
-So you can expect to occasionally loose some data.
+* RRS has a relatively low reliability, on average you lose one out of every ten-thousand objects a year.
+So you can expect to occasionally lose some data.

 * When `fsck.s3ql` asks S3 for a list of the stored objects, this list includes even those objects that have been lost.
 Therefore